mosn/layotto/docs/en/design/faas/faas-poc-design.md

 Incorporating into the k8s life cycle management and scheduling strategy, the Containerd-shim-layotto-v2 plugin implements the v2 interface definition of Containerd, and changes the container runtime to Layotto Runtime.
 For example, the implementation of k8s creating a container is modified to load and run functions in form of wasm.

 Thanks to the excellent sandbox isolation environment of WebAssembly, Layotto as a function base can load and run multiple wasm functions.
 Although they all run in the same process, they do not affect each other.
-Compared with docker, this idea of process virtualization can make fuller use of resources.
+Compared with docker, this idea of nanoprocess can make fuller use of resources.

 ### 二、Core components